 Operating costs were estimated based on similar operations with some modifications to reflect the contractor costs for the oxides obtained by Unigold.
 It is Micon’s QP’s opinion that the costs are reasonable, but they were not developed from first principles and are considered conceptual in nature.

 |Parameters||LOM Total $’000||$/t Treated||US$/oz Au|

 |General & Administrative costs||7,316||1.31||71|

 |Selling expenses incl.
 Royalty||17,826||3.18||173|

 Micon prepared its assessment of the Project on the basis of a discounted cash flow model, from which the Internal Rate of Return (IRR) and Net Present Value (NPV) can be determined.
 Assessments of NPV are generally accepted within the mining industry as representing the economic value of a project after allowing for the cost of capital invested.

 All results are expressed in United States dollars, except where otherwise stated.
 Cost estimates and other inputs to the cash flow model for the Project have been prepared using constant, third quarter 2022 money terms, i.e., without provision for escalation or inflation.

 Expected Metal Prices

 Project revenues will be generated from the sale of gold doré bars.
-The Project has been evaluated using constant metal prices of US$1,650/oz Au.
-While below current market levels and below the average achieved over the 36 months ending 30 September, 2022.
+The Project has been evaluated using a constant metal price of US$1,650/oz Au.
+This is close to current market levels and below the average achieved over the 36 months ending 30 September, 2022.
 The following chart shows monthly average prices for gold over the past ten years, along with the 36-month trailing average price over that period.